bendqh1/AI/thai_articles_of_n_words_in_n_passages.md

 Create for me an article in Thai about construction.

-The article should have an `<h2>` heading that describes the topic of the article.
+The article should have an heading that describes the topic of the article.

-Under the article's heading, the article should include up to `100` words organized in `10` passages.
+Under the article's heading, the article should include 10 passages of about 10 words each (do not exceed 100 words).

 Under each passage, there should be an empty line that can be copied to the clipboard alongside with the text.